-- 6.01 The Employer will recognize the following: - (a) Two (2) Union Representatives.
-Upon mutual agreement of the parties, the number may be altered from time to time.

-Where a Union Representative commences on an extended leave of absence, the Union will endeavour to find a temporary replacement for the Union Representative from within the Home.

-- (b) A Grievance Committee of one (1) employee. - (c) A Negotiating Committee of one (1) employee. - (d) A Union-Management Committee composed of an equal number of representatives of the Employer and the Union.
+- The Employer will recognize the following: - (a) One (1) Union Representative.
+Upon mutual agreement of the parties, the number may be altered from time to time. - Where a Union Representative commences on an extended leave of absence, the Union will endeavour to find a temporary replacement for the Union Representative from within the Home. - (b) A Grievance Committee of two (2) employees. - (c) A Negotiating Committee of two (2) employees. - (d) A Union-Management Committee composed of an equal number of representatives of the Employer and the Union.
 Meetings of this Committee shall be held at least quarterly, or more frequently as otherwise mutually agreed and/or required pursuant to Article 19.01.
 The purpose of this Committee shall be to discuss matters relating to workload, scheduling matters job content, education opportunities, government initiatives that will impact the bargaining unit, and other matters of mutual concern.
 Minutes of these meetings shall be maintained and signed by both parties.
 The role of Chairperson shall rotate between the parties.